avelycure/MovieFan-Old/README.md

 I did not want to use more than one activity in my app, so I decided to use YouTubePlayerSupportFragment and found a problem: YouTubePlayerSupportFragment does not support androidx.
 I was already upset that I would have to create a new activity, when I found the solution for this problem [[here]](https://gist.github.com/medyo/f226b967213c3b8ec6f6bebb5338a492)

-### Dependency injection
-To prevent slow loading of movies when user rotates the screen we use Hilt to inject MovieAdapter.

 ## Difficulties / resolved issues

 ### Ktor